-UDIA welcomes the opportunity to provide the Public Accountability Committee comments on the Design and Building Practitioners Bill 2019.
-Our submission has been informed by UDIA Building Regulation Industry Advisory Panel which we have convened this year and consists of fifteen development industry leaders who advise the UDIA on building regulation matters - independently Chaired by the former CEO of NSW UrbanGrowth Barry Mann.
+UDIA welcomes the opportunity to comment on the Design and Building Practitioners Bill 2019.
+Our submission has been informed by UDIA Building Regulation Industry Advisory Panel, which consists of fifteen development industry leaders who advise the UDIA on building regulation matters.

-The Bill introduces a suite of new reforms aimed at improving the quality and compliance of design documentation and to strengthen accountability across the design, building and construction sector.
+The draft Bill introduces a suite of new reforms aimed at improving the quality and compliance of design documentation and to strengthen accountability across the design, building and construction sector.
 This should help ensure that buildings are safe for occupation.
 The draft Bill proposes the following key reforms, including: